Email FacebookTwitterMenu burgerClose thin

 9. Testamentary Trusts

 A testamentary trust, or will trust, is established through a last will and testament.
-Once you pass away, the trust becomes irrevocable.
+Once you pass away, the executor activates the trust, making it irrevocable.
 The main function of a testamentary trust is to ensure that beneficiaries can only access trust assets at a predetermined time.

 10. Totten Trusts